Wednesday, December 16, 2015

 1899-1919

-Rector’s is one of the most important restaurants in American social history.
+Rector’s holds a significant place in American social history.
 Established on Broadway at the dawn of the twentieth century, it operated at a time of sweeping social change.
-The transformation was nowhere more evident than in the theater district around Times Square, where over the course of twenty years there were four distinctly-different dining establishments that bore the family name.
-Operating in succession, they were Rector’s restaurant, the Rector Hotel, George Rector’s restaurant, and finally an eponymous cabaret.
-Some of these enterprises were successful; others disappeared without hardly leaving a trace.
-Its story is told through material culture, showing menus and related artifacts.
+This transformation was particularly evident in the theater district around Times Square, where, over the course of two decades, four distinct dining venues carried the Rector name.
+These venues included Rector’s restaurant, the Rector Hotel, George Rector’s restaurant, and finally an eponymous cabaret.
+Some of these enterprises were successful, while others disappeared barely leaving a trace.
+The story of Rector’s is told through its material culture, offering a tangible glimpse into its past.

 Tuesday, July 14, 2015